mrd0x/secblog/src/pages/the-power-of-cdb-debugging-tool/index.md

 # Running a DLL

-You can use cbd to load a DLL.
-The DLL is loaded inside cbd not the attached process.
+You can use cdb to load a DLL.
+The DLL is loaded inside cdb not the attached process.
 The downside of this technique is it won't work if you don't have the rest of the debugger tools because it requires additional DLLs that are located inside the directory.

 To execute a DLL, first attach cdb to any process.